syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/Events.md

 # Events

-The Events in SfAutoComplete are,
+The Events in SfAutoComplete are:

 * FocusChanged